 - Service agreements,

 - Terms & conditions

 - ...and much more.

 Personalizing all these single documents and copy-pasting the relevant proposal data is an error-prone and extensive process.

 The inefficiency in compiling RFQ components manually is time-consuming and can be automated easily.
 The risk of bringing in new copy-paste errors is high and the usage of non-centralized and outdated data can have a significant impact on your margins.

-For sales reps the above-mentioned obstacles during the process of configuration, pricing and quoting might be troublesome.
+For sales reps, the above-mentioned obstacles during the process of configuration, pricing, and quoting might be troublesome.
 But from a management perspective, these are substantial factors that can put your entire business at risk.

 Remove process bottlenecks and speed up your sales efforts with digital.
-Download our new guide, "Accelerate Manufacturing Sales" to find out how!
+Download our guide, "Accelerate Manufacturing Sales" to find out how!